Publishing a post in Sprout Social is easy! This article will walk you through the basics of composing new messages in Sprout.

 Adding media to your post is as easy as dragging and dropping a photo or video into the Compose box.
 You may also click on the camera icon to open your file picker.
 Once your media is attached, a thumbnail preview will display beneath the Compose box.

-For photos, hovering over the thumbnail preview reveals the option to edit or remove the image.
-Click Edit to open the Image Editor.
+For photos, hovering over the thumbnail preview highlights the option to edit or remove the image.
+Click the three dots on the top right corner of the thumbnail and select Crop & Edit Image to open the Photo Editor.

 Once you've finished editing your image, simply click Save.
 Your newly-edited image will appear in the thumbnail preview.

-To preview your message before sending, click on the eye icon.
-This enables you to see both the desktop and mobile experience a user will have with your post.
-If you have more than one network attached in the Profile Picker, you may toggle between those networks within Preview to see each experience.
+When working in a smaller Compose window, click .
+This enables you to see both the desktop and mobile experience a user will have when viewing your post.
+If you have more than one network attached in the Profile Picker, you can toggle between those networks by clicking the tabs along the top of this view.

 The Compose window supports hyperlinks.
 After you enter a link, a blue bar will appear, giving you the option to shorten the link.
 Any metadata gathered from the link entered will also display.